aniket-mish/distributed-ml-system/README.md

 shutil.copytree(best_model_path, dest)
 ```

-You can run the model-selection.py to see how this works.
+You can run the model-selection.py.

 ```yaml
 apiVersion: v1